cotejer/cotejer.github.io/about.md

 Apart from the blog, my other online project is my webcomic [Handwaving](https://handwaving.github.io), which explores what it's like to be a student trying to carve a career in the sciences.
 You might sometimes see a few of the drawings from that site here in some essays, but if you want a lot more on a regular schedule, I highly recommend checking the project out.

+I’m also a graduate student in physics, studying the intersection of quantum theory and statistical physics.
+My essays sometimes touch on the research I do.
+You can also see the latest version of my CV [here](https://cotejer.github.io/cv/).
+If you want to contact me, you can send me an email at: jeremy.cote6@usherbrooke.ca.

 &#8211; Jeremy